Application Deadline: March 7, 2014

 Recent GS faculty include Bill Armstrong, Robert Blake, Corinne May Botz, Jean-Christian Bourcart, Clinton Cargill, Elinor Carucci, Jean Marie Casbarian, Pradeep Dalal, Deirdre Donohue, Mark Alice Durant, Allen Frame, Frank Franca, Susan kae Grant, Per Gylfe, Susan Jahoda, Sean Justice, Joshua Lutz, Jay Manis, Robert Marshall, Abraham McNally, Darin Mickey, Carlos Motta, Suzanne Opton, Barron Rachman, Andreas Rentsch, Tricia Rosenkilde, Claudia Sohrens, Bradley Dever Treadaway, Bernard Yenelouis, and Brian Young.

 Marina Berio, Chair of ICP's General Studies in Photography Program, is a photographer/artist.
-Her work has been exhibited at art spaces internationally, including Michael Steinberg Fine Art, Yancey Richardson Gallery, Smack Mellon, Von Lintel Gallery, and Artists Space, New York; Judy Ann Goldman Fine Art in Boston; Les Rencontres d'Arles and the Centre Photographique de Pontault-Combault in France; and Acta International in Rome.
-Berio has received an Aaron Siskind Foundation Award, a Pollock/Krasner Grant, and a New York Foundation for the Arts fellowship, and she has been invited to various residencies, including the MacDowell Colony, Yaddo, and Schloss Plüschow in Germany.
-Alongside her art and teaching activities, Berio has also pursued commercial photography work, shooting interiors and still life.
+Her drawings and photographs have been exhibited at art spaces internationally, including Michael Steinberg Fine Art, LaViola Bank Gallery, Smack Mellon, Von Lintel Gallery, and Artists Space in New York; Judy Ann Goldman Fine Art in Boston; Les Rencontres d'Arles and the Centre Photographique de Pontault-Combault in France; and Otto Zoo in Milan.
+Berio has received an Aaron Siskind Foundation Award, a Pollock/Krasner Grant, and a New York Foundation for the Arts fellowship, and has been invited to various residencies, including the MacDowell Colony, Yaddo, and Schloss Plüschow in Germany.
+Berio has been teaching at ICP since 2001, and she has been Chair of the General Studies Program since 2008.